Cuboideb/angbandroid/README.md

 The transparent keyboard was borrowed from [here](https://github.com/Shaosil/Android-Sil) (with modifications).

-To customize your game experience, please go to settings and preferences by long-pressing the screen.
+To customize your game experience, please go to the quick settings and preferences menu by long-pressing the screen.
 The port has many options and you have to play a bit with them to find your optimal setup.

 Recommended game experience: Landscape Orientation, button ribbon on, center_player option on (it must be set in the variant).